Accessibility, Plain Language, and Readability

 Review the Production and Product Development part for additional guidance on specific types of products.
 For example, there you will find the Powerpoint Guidelines chapter which includes more detailed guidance related to PowerPoint presentations including visual examples.

-Coming Soon: WORD and PowerPoint ADA Compliance Modules
+WORD ADA Compliance Guide

 Tips to Ensure Accessibility